Edmi6163/points_collision_detection/README.md

 # Points Collision Detection
-Create a simple program that draws points on a GUI created in SFML and displays a message in the console if any of the points collide with each othe
+A simple program that draws points in a window created using SFML and displays a message in the console if any of the points collide with each other

+ensure to have sfml library installed other wise the program can´t work